-My kids are at an age where they love live music.
-So when I heard about Bragg Jam, a progressive concert in downtown Macon, Ga., we made a date to go with the teens.
-With 19 stages and 90 bands, it was a lot to take in, and we weren’t sure what to expect.
+My kids are at an age where they love live music, so when I heard about Bragg Jam, a progressive concert in downtown Macon, GA, we made a date to go with the teens.
+With multiple stages and dozens of bands, it’s a lot to take in, and we weren’t sure what to expect.

-15 Things You Need to Know about Bragg Jam
+15 Things You Need To Know About Bragg Jam

-It’s a Lot to Take In.
 We went in 2017 and there were 19 different stages and more than 90 bands!
 That’s a lot of music.
 And that didn’t include the music pouring out of alleys from other venues.